 In both tooth samples, the thickness of the enamel was normal.
-However, both samples had areas with developmentary hypomineralization enamel, which extended almost all the way from the dento-enamel junction (DEJ) to the tooth surface (Figures 3 A-D and 5 A-C).
+However, both samples had areas with developmentary hypomineralised enamel, which extended almost all the way from the dento-enamel junction (DEJ) to the tooth surface (Fig. 3 A-D and 5 A-C).
 A thin layer of unaffected enamel on the tooth surface was lined with a normal aprismatic layer, while the majority of the bulk of the enamel was altered to varying extents.
-Under the LM, the hypomineralization areas appeared darker.
-As shown in Figures 3 and 5, the surface of the MIH-affected tooth cusp could be preserved.
-In parts with regular development, the prisms were normal and well defined (Figures 4A and 6A).
-In the aberrant part of the enamel, the microstructure was deficient in most of its thickness, with prisms poorly defined and inadequately mineralized (Figures 4B and 6B).
-In areas with poorly formed or even unrecognizable enamel prisms, different levels of porosity is anticipated, as well as residual organic material which had not been removed during amelogenesis.
-On etched samples, the difference between the normally formed enamel (with a well-formed etching pattern) and the hypomineralized enamel (with prism boundaries not clearly delineated) was even more apparent.
-The microstructure of the hypomineralized enamel showed poorer organization of the hydroxyapatite crystals within the prisms and wider sheath regions.
+Under the LM, the hypomineralised areas appeared darker.
+As present in Figure 3 and 5, the surface of the MIH-affected tooth cusp could be preserved.
+In parts with regular development, prisms were normal and well defined (Fig. 4A and 6A).
+In the aberrant part of the enamel, the microstructure was deficient in most of its thickness, with prisms poorly defined and inadequately mineralised (Fig. 4B and 6B).
+In areas with poorly formed or even unrecognisable enamel prisms, different levels of porosity is anticipated as well as residual organic material, which had not been removed during amelogenesis.
+On etched samples, the difference between the normally formed enamel (with a well-formed etching pattern) and the hypomineralised enamel (with prism boundaries not clearly delineated) was even more apparent.
+The microstructure of the hypomineralised enamel showed poorer organisation of hydroksiapatite crystals within the prisms and wider sheath regions.

-In the FPM and the SDM, a clear demarcation between the normally developed and the developmentally affected enamel was observed under SM, LM, and SEM (Figures 4C and 6C).
-Furthermore, in both samples, hypomineralized areas seemed to follow the incremental lines of Retzius.
-In the FPM, as well as in the SDM, no changes in the structure of the dentine underneath the hypomineralized enamel was observable.
+In the FPM and in the SDM, a clear demarcation between the normally developed and the developmentally affected enamel was observed under SM, LM, and SEM (Fig. 4C and 6C).
+Furthermore, in both samples, hypomineralised areas seemed to follow the incremental lines of Retzius.
+In the FPM as well as in the SDM, no changes in the structure of the dentine underneath the hypomineralised enamel was observable.